numenta/htmresearch/projects/sequence_prediction/README.md

 We have designed a set of experiments to illustrate properties of HTM.
 These experiments are variations of the discrete sequence learning task.

 ## Multiple predictions
-In this experiment, each high-order sequence have two or four possible endings.
+In this experiment, each high-order sequence has two or four possible endings.
 Due to the use of SDRs, HTM is capable to represent multiple predictions internally, as a union of multiple SDRs.
 However, it is much harder to do that with dense representations.
 The figure below shows the prediction accuracy over training for HTM and LSTM and ELM.
 To reproduce the results for HTM, run

 	cd discrete_sequences/tm/
 	python suite.py -e high-order-distributed-random-multiple-predictions